embercsi/ember-csi/examples/openshift/README.md

-## Deploy EMber CSI on OpenSHift v3.11 with Ceph Backend
+## Deploy Ember-CSI on OpenShift v3.11 with Ceph Backend

 ### Steps